sebastianbergmann/phpunit/SECURITY.md

 It is fixed when I have the time to fix it.

 Once a vulnerability has been fixed and a release with the fix is available, I publish a public advisory on GitHub.
+I give credit in the advisory when I know the reporter's GitHub user name.

 ## Scope